DieAntonie/tdd-dojo-node/series/session-3-ocp/README.md

 - Code editor and compiler/interpreter for participants to write and test code.

 ## Key Takeaways:
-- Understanding of the Open/Closed Principle (OCP) and its significance in software design.
+- Understanding of the Open/Closed Principle (OCP) and its role in software design.
-- Practice in identifying areas of a codebase that can be extended without modification.
+- Practice in identifying areas of code that violate OCP and refactoring them to adhere to the principle.
-- Experience in modifying software to accommodate new features without altering existing code.
+- Experience in designing modules and classes that are open for extension but closed for modification.